ultimaweapon/dovm-core/README.md

 - No Virtual DOM.
 - Freedom on project structure.
 - Simple and lightweight.
-- HTML template instead of JSX, which is compile down into optimized render function.
+- HTML template instead of JSX, which is compile down into a render function.
 - 100% type safety with TypeScript even in the template.
 - Fully asynchronous everywhere.
 - Direct access on DOM when you need it without any barrier.